snotknot/blog/_posts/2023-06-20-secThreadP2.markdown

 If a VPN were to be your exit node, then you wouldn't be able to connect to the .onion site as it'll see a VPN server trying to connect to it and would not be able to establish a valid socket.
 Tor has to be your exit node to connect to .onion sites.
 That would obviously require a valid Tor Client + Tor Server connection socket to establish that session.
 That would be like trying to plug a USB male ending into an HDMI female port.

 If a VPN were to be somewhere in your connection chain, with Tor being your exit node, then you still have the same issue of that exit node being potentially compromised/owned by the government/police/etc., and the VPN would be pointless.
 Literally.
 It's not doing anything.
-It is indeed an extra layer of protection as LE will have to subpoena your VPN to get the IP adadress of the hop before your VPN, but I discussed why most people don't do that in my newer blog [here](https://snotknot.github.io/blog/Tor+VPN).
+It is indeed an extra layer of protection as LE will have to subpoena your VPN to get the IP address of the hop before your VPN, but I discussed why most people don't do that in my newer blog [here](https://snotknot.github.io/blog/Tor+VPN).

 You > VPN > Tor = Potential jail time or being unmasked.
 You > Tor > VPN = Freedom.